-This week I'll be at Pinners Conference in Atlanta teaching how to make faux-stain succulent planters.
+This week I'll be at Pinners Conference teaching how to make faux-stain succulent planters.
 The class sold out weeks ago!
-I figured since not everyone can be at Pinners this week, I’d share this fun and easy project with you.
+I figured since everyone can't be at Pinners this week, I’d share this fun and easy project with you.

 I found a huge selection of succulents at my local nursery awhile back.

 I should mention that my green thumb must have been sprained when I was little because I struggle to keep plants alive.
 This is why I love succulents—they are literally next to impossible to kill.

 They are in 2.5” pots.
 Aren’t they adorable?

 To make planters, I started with an 8’ piece of 4”x4” wood from Home Depot...